Chapter 26 : Off-kilter

 Wrong thing to say.
 In a flash, Potter let go of Cooper, drew back his arm...
 And then Fallon Cooper was on the floor, clutching a bleeding nose, while Potter stood above him, looking so scary it was almost ethereal, rubbing the already-bruising knuckles of his right hand.

 “Potter!
 Just leave it!”
 I cried almost hysterically.
-My heartbeat was pounding furiously inside my head.
+I could feel my heartbeat pounding furiously inside my head.
 Around us, people were starting to stare.
 They had finally taken notice.

 Cooper stumbled to a stand, something dark and rust-colored dribbling down his face, and swung at Potter.
-Potter ducked, swung back, and soon enough there was a full-out fight breaking out.
+Potter ducked, swung back, and soon enough there was a full-on fight breaking out.

 I tried to get to Potter, to pull him back, but it was no use.
-Because all of a sudden I was getting swallowed by a mob of people rushing towards the scene, eager to watch the fight.
+All of a sudden I was swallowed by a mob of people rushing towards the scene, eager to watch two of the most infamous boys at Hogwarts fight it out.
 Some were trying to break it up, others were cheering and screaming...
-But I couldn’t see any of it, my vision obscured by heads and backs and shoulders...
+But I couldn’t see any of it, my vision obscured by heads and backs and shoulders.
 I was getting pushed backwards, shoved away, and I was screaming, screaming for Potter, panic surging up my throat, trying to figure out what was going on, what the hell was going on...

 I turned around and started running.
-I don’t know why, but all of a sudden I was racing outside of the RoR (and there’s rule number two, broken) and not stopping until I was outside, down the corridor, and had safely locked myself in one of the numerous broom cupboards of Hogwarts.
+My brain had been swiped clean and blank, and there was no thought, just the sudden urge to leave.
+All of a sudden I found myself racing outside of the RoR, not stopping until I was outside, down the corridor, and had safely locked myself in one of the numerous broom cupboards of Hogwarts.

 ...And then I slumped against the wall, sliding down until I was on the floor, my arms wrapped protectively around my bent knees.